 We’ll be spending as much time as possible out shooting on location.
 If the weather makes things uncomfortable we’ll continue with indoor sessions and image critiques.

 Featured accommodation venues may vary depending on season, availability and late bookings.
 You will be notified of any changes in the first instance.
 Alternative, convenient, and comfortable accommodation will be offered if this occurs.
 I will endeavour to accommodate other requests and preferences.
-Participants’ partners are welcome* but your own transport arrangements to the workshops may be necessary if space is limited. , Please not that meals note are not normally included on the Workshop or Photo Adventure formats unless stated.
-These are usually taken at a differnet venue each night convenient to our photo shoot and organised by myslef.
-All trips include full Scottish breakfast breakfast.
+Participants’ partners are welcome* but your own transport arrangements to the workshops may be necessary if space is limited. , Please note that meals note are not normally included in the Workshop or Photo Adventure formats unless stated.
+These are usually taken at a different venue each night convenient to our photo shoot and organised by myself.
+All trips include full Scottish breakfast.

-You can make your own way to each venue and location if you wish or alternatvily I can offer a trasport to the venue and locations in a comfortable, spacious MPV or VW Transporter (vehicle type may vary).
+You can make your own way to each venue and location if you wish or alternatively I can offer a transport to the venue and locations in a comfortable 9 seater van.